-In this article, we will provide all the information you need to understand what the condition is and the most effective way to treat it.
+In this article, we’ll provide you with all of the information you need to understand the condition and the most effective ways to treat it.

 What is gluteal tendinopathy?